nats-io/nats-architecture-and-design/adr/ADR-47.md

 ### Total timeout

 The maximum amount of time to wait for responses.
 When the time is expired, the process is complete.
-The wait for the first message is always made with the total timeout, since at least one message must come in within the total time.
+The wait for the first message is always made with the total timeout since at least one message must come in within the total time.

 * Always used
 * Defaults to the connection or system request timeout.